GaloisInc/saw-script/doc/manual/manual.md

 * A specification of the expected final value of the program state.

-These three portions of the specification are written in sequence within a `do` block of `CrucibleSetup` type.
-The command `crucible_execute_func` separates the specification of the initial state from the specification of the final state, and specifies the arguments to the function in terms of the initial state.
+These three portions of the specification are written in sequence within a `do` block of `CrucibleSetup` (or `JVMSetup`) type.
+The command `crucible_execute_func` (or `jvm_execute_func`) separates the specification of the initial state from the specification of the final state, and specifies the arguments to the function in terms of the initial state.
 Most of the commands available for state description will work either before or after `crucible_execute_func`, though with slightly different meaning.

 ## Creating Fresh Variables